 2. Set a Social Media Free Zone.
-In today's digital world, it's easy to get overwhelmed with other people's news and take on the energy of the world before you get out of bed.
+In today's digital world, getting overwhelmed with other people's news and taking on the world's energy before you get out of bed is easy.
 What do other people's timelines have to do with you?
 Give yourself space in the first thing to connect with yourself before you connect your social accounts.

 3. Drink Water, Limit the Coffee.
 Science tells us we are 99% water.
 It might seem simple, but replenishing your H20 wakes up your body the right way.
-Drinking each glass of water can be a positive trigger for other goals throughout your day, like taking your medication or packing your lunch.
-While it may be a tough habit to crack (I still have one cup daily) limiting your caffeine can help limit anxiety and unhealthy dependency on caffeine.
+Drinking each glass of water can be a positive trigger for other daily goals, like taking your medication or packing your lunch.
+While it may be a tough habit to crack (I still have one cup daily), limiting your caffeine can help limit anxiety and unhealthy dependency on caffeine.

 4. Make Your Bed.
 Another easy win to start a streak of good vibes for your day.
 Only you can tidy up your room, but how good will it feel to come home to a clean space at the end of your day?
-An excellent trigger for reflecting on moments of gratitude, if nothing else you have a place to sleep.
-Setting your mind to see what you are thankful for can change the way you perceive your day.
+An excellent trigger for reflecting on moments of gratitude; if nothing else, you have a place to sleep.
+Setting your mind to see what you are thankful for can change how you perceive your day.
 I like to add lavender oil to my sheets for an extra soothing moment as I fall asleep.

 6. Feed Your Body.
 Give your body fuel to wake up and work with you.
 Try whole grains and fruit like oatmeal with apples if you need a hot start.
 Smoothies are an easy fix if you want to chill out with a tropical treat.
-Add protein, flax, and I'm a fan of kale.
-Treat yourself by exploring flavors like turmeric, and enhancements to help you maintain your energy throughout the day.
+Add protein and flax, and I'm a fan of kale.
+Treat yourself by exploring flavors like turmeric and enhancements to help you maintain your energy throughout the day.

 7. Review Your Meals For The Day.
 Think ahead to where your day will take you and plan for your health.
 Pack granola bars, fruit, and water to make sure you don't find yourself distracted worrying about basic needs.
 Taking a few moments in your morning to visualize yourself prepared for your day can help you see where you may need to adjust so you can show up your best at each step.
 As you get better at reviewing your calendar, try looking further out to a few weeks or months.